pichim/PES_Board/docs/markdown/build_mbed_linux.md

 You can flash the binary file to the board using the USB cable.
 Just drag and drop the binary file to the board when connected.

-## Serial Monitor in VSCode
+## Serial Monitor in VS Code

 You can use the extension

 - `Serial Monitor` by Microsoft

-to monitor the serial output of the board in VSCode directly.
+to monitor the serial output of the board in VS Code directly.

 ## Building in WSL (Windows Subsystem for Linux)